 - What Is Azure Architecture as a Service?

-How fixed scope assessment, blueprinting, production build support, Architecture Office, and governance services help Azure and AI initiatives move forward.
+How fixed-scope assessment, blueprinting, production build support, Architecture Office, and governance move Azure and AI work from pilot to production.

 - How Azure and AI Architecture Services Are Priced

-How Azure Architecture Assessment, blueprint sprints, pilot to production builds, Architecture Office retainers, and managed governance are scoped and priced.
+How the Azure Architecture Assessment, Architecture Blueprint Sprint, Pilot to Production Build, Architecture Office, and Managed AI and Cloud Governance are scoped and priced.

-Use these when Azure or AI work is close to production and needs clearer architecture, controls, owners, or Microsoft alignment.
+Use these when Azure or AI work is close to production and needs clearer architecture, controls, owners, cost visibility, or Microsoft alignment.

 - Azure Landing Zone Drift: Warning Signs and What to Review

-How Azure landing zones drift across identity, networking, policy, logging, cost, and ownership, and what teams should review before adding more workloads.
+Where Azure landing zones drift across identity, networking, policy, logging, cost, and ownership, and what to review before adding more workloads.

 - When Does a Growing Azure Program Need a Landing Zone?